haiwen/seafile-admin-docs/manual/deploy_pro/multi_tenancy.md

 After creating an organization, the first user will become the admin of that organization.
 The organization admin can add other users.
 Note, the system admin can't add users.

-## Multi-tenancy ADFS/SAML single sign-on login
+## ADFS/SAML single sign-on integration in multi-tenancy

 ### Preparation for ADFS/SAML